digitalpenguin/Commerce_MultiLang/core/components/commercemultilang/docs/readme.txt

 WORK IN PROGRESS

 TODO:
-- Make a more functional update window for image languages.
 - Allow an initial image for product create form.
 - Cache everything!
 - Build a breadcrumbs snippet that includes categories (resources) and products.